 If your Social Security Disability claim was denied, you have the right to question, or appeal, this decision.
 Below is an overview of the four levels of appeal plus information on how an attorney may be able to help you get the results you need.

-At the Law Offices of James Scott Farrin, our Social Security Disability team has experience helping clients successfully appeal their denied claims.1 We understand how a disability can change everything, and we will fight to try to obtain the benefits you may deserve.
+At the Law Offices of James Scott Farrin, our Social Security Disability team has experience helping clients successfully appeal their denied claims.1 We understand how important a knowledgeable disability appeals lawyer is, and we will fight to try to obtain the benefits you may deserve.

 Is It Best to File a New Application Or Appeal the Social Security Disability Denial Decision?

 For most cases, it’s best to appeal the decision rather than start a new appeal for the following reasons:

 - The majority of first-time Social Security Disability claims are denied, so unless there is significant new information about your case, it may be likely that a new claim will also be denied.

 - When you first inform the SSA of your intention to file for benefits, a protective filing date, which is used to calculate possible back-pay, is established.
 If you choose to file a new claim, you lose this original protective filing date, which can result in significant loss of any back-pay.